monefiera/Origin-Twitter/README.md

 ## Credits
 I continue to be grateful to them🙇🏻<br>
 ・[Twitter Inc.](https://twitter.com)：but it's gone…<br>
-・[crimera](https://github.com/crimera)：Currently I'm coloring his apk.
-Without his Revanced, Origin would not have continued.<br>
+・[crimera](https://github.com/crimera)：The Founder pf Piko.
+Currently I'm coloring his apk.
+Without his Revanced, Origin would not have continued<br>
 ・[Swakshan](https://github.com/Swakshan) & [Mufti Faishal](https://twitter.com/Mufti96)：Helpers to change smali color value.
-And Swakshan is Co-Founder of piko<br>
+And Swakshan is Co-Founder of Piko<br>
 ・[Risa Yuzuki](https://yuzu-risa.com)：The name holder of [Crimsonate](https://www.youtube.com/watch?v=LuN5t8xIcKM).
 It is my most favorite song<br>
 ・[MateChan](https://matechan.com)：One of color is for him<br>
-・And Another One Person...<br>
+・And Another One Painter...<br>